 These soft and chewy oatmeal coconut pecan cookies are so dangerously delicious, you won't be able to eat just one!
 They're perfect for snacking or having for dessert.
 Enjoy them with the family, bring them to a party or bake up a batch (or two) for a bake sale.

 Oatmeal with pecans.
 That’s what I eat for breakfast most weekday mornings as I sit at my desk preparing for the work day.
-It’s an easy breakfast to make at the office and it’s more satisfying than a cereal bar.
+It’s an easy and healthy breakfast to make at the office and it’s more satisfying than a cereal bar.

 One morning, while I was enjoying my oatmeal and rummaging through emails, I thought how much more enjoyable oatmeal with pecans would be in the form of a cookie!